-During Task 3, the De following deliverables: veloper is required to complete the following t asks and submit the Approval to Initiate After confirmation of successful completion of Ta to Proceed 3 (NTP3) authorizing the Developer t Due Date Task 3 activities and deliverables shall be completed within 120 days of receiving NTP3.
+TASK 3 - CONSTRUCT TION During Task 3, the De following deliverables: veloper is required to complete the following t asks and submit the Approval to Initiate After confirmation of successful completion of Task 2, KYTC will issue Notice to Proceed 3 (NTP3) authorizing the Developer to begin Task 3, Construction.
+Due Date Task 3 activities and deliverables shall be completed within 120 days of receiving NTP3.
 This time frame shall be reflected in the Project Schedule submitted in Task 0.3.
 The time frame to complete Task 3 may be extended at KYTC's discretion if Developer submits detailed documentation from a utility, contractor, or supplier that clearly demonstrates a delayed product, equipment, or supply delivery that will prevent Developer from completing Task 3 on time.
 This extension request must be submitted to KYTC via e-mail for its review and must document such a delay that is beyond Developer control.
 All Task 3 deliverables must be provided to KYTC and approved before beginning work on Task 4.
-KYTC Review and Approval KYTC will review the documentation to confirm that the deliverables are completed and align with the requirements of the RFP and PA.
-If required, and at KYTC's request, the Developer must remedy or amend the deliverables.
-After confirmation of successful completion of Task 3, KYTC will issue Notice to Proceed 4 (NTP4) authorizing the Developer to begin Task 4, Operations and Maintenance.
-Task Task Description Deliverable 3.0 Pre-Construction Conference and Notification of Construction Work Prior to beginning construction, the Developer must request a pre-construction conference which may take place virtually or in-person.
+KYTC Review and Approval KYTC will review the documentation to confirm to completed and align with the requirements of the and at KYTC's request, the Developer must rem deliverables.
+After confirmation of successful cor issue Notice to Proceed 4 (NTP4) authorizing the Operations and Maintenance. e RFP and PA.
+If required, edy or amend the mpletion of Task 3, KYTC will Task Task Description Deliverable 3.0 Pre-Construction Conference and Notification of Construction Work Prior to beginning construction, the Developer must request a pre-construction conference which may take place virtually or in-person.
 The meeting will include a review and discussion of a list of topics identified by KYTC which may include, but is not limited to, the following: Site Plans, Construction Schedule, Key Personnel, Materials/Suppliers, Permit requirements, and Maintenance of Traffic.
 The Developer and a representative of each contractor and subcontractor shall be present.
 KYTC or KYTC's Owner's Representative will prepare minutes summarizing the meeting.
 Subsequent to the meeting, the Developer must provide KYTC with written notification that Construction work has commenced.
 A. Pre-Construction Conference Meeting Minutes B. Notification of Construction Work